wnikzad/honda-wmi-api/README.md

 GET /api/hondaWmi: Returns a list of Honda WMI data.
 GET /api/hondaWmi/{id}: Returns a single Honda WMI data based on the provided ID.

+### Developer note

+For CorsPolicy, I have allowed access from http://localhost:3000.
+If you are using a different port or env variable, please modify this.